tutorbookapp/tutorbook/README.md

 #### Tooling

-- [Lerna](https://lerna.js.org/) - To manage and re-use React components across repositories; mostly just to migrate code from this project back into [Tutorbook](https://tutorbook.app/docs/) when we get the chance.
+- [Yarn](https://yarnpkg.com) - To manage dependencies much faster than NPM (and for better community support, advanced features, etc).
 - [ESLint](https://github.com/eslint/eslint) - For code linting to avoid
   common mistakes and to enforce styling.
 Follow [these instructions](https://eslint.org/docs/user-guide/integrations) to install it